 Intermediate-affinity CAR-T therapy helps B-cell leukemia

-On November 8, 2024, the US Food and Drug Administration (FDA) approved obecabtagen autoleucel for use in relapsed or refractory B-cell precursor acute lymphoblastic leukemia (ALL).
-It is an autologous 41BB-ζ anti-CD19 CAR T cell with intermediate-affinity scFv.
-The results of the FELIX clinical trial, which prompted the FDA's decision, were officially published in the New England Journal of Medicine almost 20 days later.
-They were conducted by Claire Roddie from University College London and her colleagues from the UK, Spain, and the US.
+On November 8, 2024, the US Food and Drug Administration (FDA) approved obecabtagen autoleucel for the treatment of relapsed or refractory B-cell precursor acute lymphoblastic leukemia (ALL).
+It is an autologous 41BB-ζ anti-CD19 CAR T cell with scFv of intermediate affinity.
+Results from the FELIX clinical trial, which prompted the FDA's approval, were officially published in the New England Journal of Medicine almost 20 days later.
+They were conducted by Claire Roddie of University College London and her colleagues from the UK, Spain, and the US.

 From DrMoro